Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 east of the Brazos, hence the W&NW's connection at Bremond was also east of the

 river.
-Downtown Waco is west (and south) of the river, across from an
+Downtown Waco is southwest of the river, across from an

-unincorporated community of neighborhoods on the east (and north) side that
+unincorporated community of neighborhoods on the northeast side that became

-became known as East Waco.
-The H&TC's goal for the W&NW was to build to the
+known as East Waco.
+Since the H&TC's goal for the W&NW was to build to the Texas

 ![]() ![]() |